-National Policy Planning Framework (13) paragraph 109 applies.
-Local Plan Policies (14) ENV 2 and ENV 10 apply
+National Policy Planning Framework (13) paragraphs 125, 170 and 175 apply.
+Local Plan Policies (14) ENV 2 and ENV 10 apply.

-Justification for Policy BNE 3
+4.1.5.2 Justification and Supporting Evidence for Policy BNE 3

 Strong public support has been demonstrated for the preservation of managed trees and hedges (8, 11, 36).
-The Neighbourhood Plan area contains several important trees and hedges including veteran trees, historic field boundaries and traditional orchards that are recorded in several sources (1,3,4,7,15 and Map M-BNE 2.2 in Annexe 1).
+The Neighbourhood Plan area contains several important trees and hedges including veteran trees, historic field boundaries and traditional orchards that are recorded in several sources (1, 3, 4, 7, 15 and Map 13 in the Annex).